 A hospitalist may consult specialists to assist in your care, if needed.

 What happens to my care on weekends and evenings?

 Rest assured, your care is our utmost concern.
-Our hospitalists provide
+Our hospitalists provide 24-hour inpatient care.

 What will happen when I am discharged?